code4it-dev/c4it-hugo/content/article/2023/106-unit-tests-without-interfaces/index.md

 ## Further readings

 Testing is a crucial part of any software application.
-I personally write unit tests even for throwaway software - this way, I can ensure that I'm doing the correct thing without the need for manual debugging.
+I personally write Unit Tests even for throwaway software - this way, I can ensure that I'm doing the correct thing without the need for manual debugging.

 However, one part that is often underestimated is the code quality of tests. **Tests should be written even better than production code.** You can find more about this topic here:

 🔗 [Tests should be even more well-written than production code | Code4IT](https://www.code4it.dev/cleancodetips/tests-should-be-readable-too/)

-Also, Unit tests are not enough.
+Also, Unit Tests are not enough.
 You should probably write more Integration Tests than Unit Tests.
 This one is a testing strategy called Testing Diamond.

 🔗 [Testing Pyramid vs Testing Diamond (and how they affect Code Coverage) | Code4IT](https://www.code4it.dev/architecture-notes/testing-pyramid-vs-testing-diamond/)

 _This article first appeared on [Code4IT 🐧](https://www.code4it.dev/)_

 Clearly, you can write Integration Tests for .NET APIs easily.
 In this article, I explain how to create and customize Integration Tests using NUnit: